Lipinski Sound Logo timeless analog

 THE SURROUND MONITORING SYSTEM

-1.Identical speakers: Neither "center-channel" speaker design nor "surround speakers" (e.g. bipolar) allow for precise control of all aspects of the surrounding space if the speakers are not identical.
-Therefore, our design is based on adherence to one of our strongest beliefs, that only absolutely identical speakers are appropriate for professional surround monitoring.
+1. Identical Speakers Neither "center-channel" horizontal designs nor "surround speakers" (e.g., bipolar) allow for precise control of all aspects of the spatial imaging if the speakers are not identical.
+Therefore, our design is based on adherence to one of our strongest beliefs: that only absolutely identical speakers are appropriate for professional surround monitoring.

-2.Match full-range speakers with appropriate subwoofer: Deep bass extension in all surround speaker setups can cause extensive phase problems and makes speaker setup extremely difficult.
-How can you have equal speakers with full frequency range but no bottom end around you?
-The only answer is to have excellent main speakers with lowest octave extension provided by front subwoofers.
-There is also the practical aspect of limiting size and weight of the main speakers.
-Some phonographic SACD recordings use the subwoofer channel as a ceiling/center back channel.
-Then the sixth identical speaker should be installed in the back above the head of the listener.
-Similarly 8-channel Blu-ray requires to elevate L/R Surround speakers*
+2. Matching Full-Range Speakers with Appropriate Subwoofers Deep bass extension in all surround speaker positions can cause extensive phase problems and makes room setup extremely difficult.
+The only solution is to have excellent main speakers with the lowest octave extension provided by front subwoofers.
+This also addresses the practical aspect of limiting the size and weight of the main units.

-3.Subwoofer concept: Single or multiple front subwoofers should supplement bass extension for the main speakers, thereby making them full range.
+3. Subwoofer Concept Single or multiple front subwoofers should supplement bass extension for the main speakers, thereby making the system full range.
 Separate subwoofers also make setting up a room much more flexible.
-Subwoofers have slight but noticeable influence on imaging.
-Even sharp, low-pass filters allow for some bleeding above 100Hz which is directional.
-Therefore we recommend front firing woofers.
-For the same reason we recommend two wide-spread front subwoofers instead of one.
+Because subwoofers have a slight but noticeable influence on imaging—and even sharp, low-pass filters allow for some directional bleeding above 100Hz—we recommend front-firing woofers.
+For the same reason, we recommend two wide-spread front subwoofers instead of one.

-7.Speaker Stands 36” and 30”: The height of the tweeters should be set to the listener’s ear while the subject is in a sitting position.
-30” stands are standard for couch listening.
-Since 36” speaker stands are almost impossible to find, we designed and custom manufactured our very own.
+6. Speaker Stands (36” and 30”) The height of the tweeters should be set to the listener’s ear while the subject is in a sitting position.
+While 30” stands are standard for couch listening, 36” stands are often required for professional monitoring but are difficult to find.
+Therefore, we designed and custom-manufactured our own to ensure perfect acoustic positioning.

-8.Surround Monitoring Console: The console should have the cleanest possible signal path and should have some features that are not available on today’s market.
-We are in prototype process to design “straight wire” console based on our unique Lipinski Square class A patented circuitry.
-Availability to be announced.
+7. Surround Monitoring Console The console should have the cleanest possible signal path and features not available on today’s market.
+We are in the prototype process of designing a “straight wire” console based on our unique Lipinski Square Class-A patented circuitry.
+Availability is to be announced.

-9.Matching components: Unlike other pro-audio manufacturers, we do not "tweak" the inaccuracy of one piece of equipment with an adjustment of another component (e.g. frequency response of speaker equalized with amplifier, etc).
-Each component must be state-of-the-art on its own.
-Only at the very end, do we evaluate the system as a whole.
-Note: *See description on our Blu-ray release
+8. Matching Components Unlike other pro-audio manufacturers, we do not "tweak" the inaccuracy of one piece of equipment with the adjustment of another (e.g., using DSP to correct the frequency response of an inferior driver).
+Each component—whether the internal Class-A amp or the driver itself—must be state-of-the-art on its own.
+Only at the very end do we evaluate the system as a whole.